 “It’s the perfect show for a new generation that has seen so much political divisiveness.
 Through music spanning 60 years, they hear the story of how so many have used their freedom of speech to make this a more perfect union.”

 You can watch clips from the show above.
+An extended look at Sunday’s performance is available below.

 The mind-boggling “Freedom Sings” playlist covers more than six decades and ranges from the Beatles to Public Enemy, from Billie Holliday’s “Strange Fruit” and Woody Guthrie’s “This Land is Your Land” to Loretta Lynn’s “The Pill” and Beyonce’s “Run the World (Girls).”